Quality Control and Ethics: IRM’s Rigorous Donor Screening Process

 Step 1: The Strict Donor Criteria

-Before any medical tests are run, potential donors must meet a strict set of initial criteria.
+Before any medical tests are performed, potential donors must meet strict initial criteria.
 This initial screening is designed to select for the lowest-risk, highest-vitality demographic.

 Step 2: The Comprehensive Medical Gauntlet

 A donor who meets these initial criteria is still only a candidate.
 Next, they undergo a battery of medical and biological tests, identical to those required by international tissue banks.
-This panel is designed to screen for any underlying condition or infectious agent that could be transmitted.
+This panel is designed to screen for underlying conditions or infectious agents that could be transmitted.

 This is not a simple check-up; it is a deep, comprehensive screening that includes:

-A donor must test negative—zero exceptions—across this entire panel to be approved for donation.
+A donor must test negative across the entire panel, with zero exceptions, to be approved for donation.

 Step 3: Post-Collection Verification

 After a fully screened, approved donor gives birth, the collected umbilical cord tissue is immediately transported to our in-house lab.
 The process is not over.
-The tissue itself is then tested one more time to confirm sterility and rule out any microbial contamination that could have occurred during the collection process.
+The tissue is then retested to confirm sterility and rule out microbial contamination that may have occurred during collection.

 Why This Matters